Building credibility to close more sales

 One of the best ways to level up your sales process is to ask for and reference referrals.
 Referrals lead to higher conversions, shorter sales cycles, and greater customer lifetime value than any other type of lead.

 Work with marketing and executive stakeholders to implement a referral program if you don’t already have one.
-84 percent of B2B decision makers start their buying process through a referral, according to a survey by Heinz Marketing and Influitive.
+84% of B2B decision makers start their buying process through a referral, according to a survey by Heinz Marketing and Influitive.
 That means if you aren’t using referrals, you are missing out on the majority of B2B sales.

 As you nurture new leads from referrals, make sure to take advantage of that shared connection and build on it for a more trusted relationship with your prospect.